jparedes-m/Time-Series-Filters/Hodrick-Prescott/README.md

 ![image](https://github.com/jparedes-m/Time-Series-Filters/assets/103344273/8c2573e2-2de8-454b-9af6-f62a10730712)

-# One sided Hodrick Prescott Filter
+# One-sided Hodrick Prescott Filter

-Since it first appeareance was in Stock and Watson (1999), the one sided Hodrick Prescott filter tries to detrend the series into a trend and cyclical component.
-However it is Wolf, et. al (2020) who computes it without the Kalman Filter.
+Since its first appearance was in Stock and Watson (1999), the one-sided Hodrick Prescott filter tries to detrend the series into a trend and cyclical component.
+However, it is Wolf, et. al (2020) who computes it without the Kalman Filter.

 As Wolf et. al (2020) state: